checko/setupmediawikiwithextensions/README.md

     - `docker compose exec mediawiki php extensions/SemanticMediaWiki/maintenance/setupStore.php`
     - then `docker compose exec mediawiki php maintenance/update.php --quick`
   - The init script uses `$smwgNamespace = parse_url( $wgServer, PHP_URL_HOST );` (no `enableSemantics()` call needed).

+### International namespace aliases (Chinese “檔案/文件”)
+- If pages from an older Chinese wiki contain image links like `[[檔案:xxx.jpg]]` (Traditional) or `[[文件:xxx.jpg]]` (Simplified) but your new site language is English, those links may not resolve by default.
+- The init script now adds namespace aliases so both `檔案` and `文件` map to `NS_FILE`, and their talk pages to `NS_FILE_TALK`.
+No page edits are required.
+- To customize or add more aliases, edit `scripts/init-mediawiki.sh` and append to `$wgNamespaceAliases` in the block labeled “Adding Chinese aliases for File namespace”.
+Recreate the stack afterwards: `docker compose up -d --build --force-recreate`.

 ## Verifying Extensions
 See `docs/extension-checks.md` for quick ways to verify each extension is enabled and working, including example SMW queries and Mermaid blocks.